 Last year, our apprentices were well represented in all industry competitions.
-We were delighted to see five female apprentices compete nationally in the Painting and Decorating Association Apprentice Trophy Awards, resulting in two of our 2nd year apprentices awarded overall 1st place in the UK final and runner up position.
+We were delighted to see five female apprentices compete nationally in the Painting and Decorating Association Apprentice Trophy Awards, resulting in one of our third year apprentices being placed 2nd in the UK final.

-We had females compete in the Regional and National Skill Build competition hosted by the Construction Industry Training Board and WorldSkills.
-Finally, a 2nd year apprentice took 3rd place in the National Finals awarded by Crown Paints.
+We had females compete in the Regional and National Skill Build competition hosted by the Construction Industry Training Board and WorldSkills with one of our female apprentices being placed 2nd overall in the UK and one in the current selection process for WorldSkills Shanghai in 2026.

-As we prepare for the 2024 competition heats, we again have good overall female representation for the year ahead.
+As we prepare for the 2025 Skill Build competition heats, we again have good overall female representation for the year ahead.